How to Access Windows 10 Safe Mode: A Step-by-Step Guide

 3. Using the System Configuration (msconfig)

-Another way to enter Safe Mode Windows 10 is through the System Configuration tool.
+Another way to enter Safe Mode in Windows 10 is through the System Configuration tool.

 - Press Windows + R to open the Run dialog box.